 When the Fiat 126 Bis was launched in 1987, the engine size was increased to 704 cc.
 The car also had 26 bhp of power.

 An old ad of the Fiat 126, "E' la tua amica della città", it's your city friend.

 The 126 was produced until the 1980s in the Termini Imerese and Cassino plants in Italy.
 In addition to also being manufactured in Poland the 126 was also produced in Yugoslavia and Zastava.

 In 1984 the 126 received a facelift; its dashboard and plastic bumpers were changed.
-The new model had been called Fiat 126p FL.
+The new model was called Fiat 126p FL.

 A new version of the 126, called the 126EL, was later introduced.
 In the 126 ELX, a catalytic converter was introduced.
 Though the Fiat 126 was quite cleverly marketed, it never managed to reach the popularity of the Fiat 500.
 In Italy a total of 1,352,912 of the 126s were manufactured.
 In Poland around 3,318,674 of these cars have been produced.

 The famous Fiat Polski 126p was produced in Poland from 1973 until 2000.
 The car was identical to the original version when was first launched except for a higher chassis, a modified grille on the rear and front blinkers.
 The car was produced by FSM in Tychy and Bielsko Biala.

 Since the car had a low price it was the most popular car in Poland during the 1980s.
 The 126p was nicknamed "Maluch" or "small one."
 In 1997 the name of the car was actually changed to Maluch.
 The 126p was exported to several other countries and was also quite popular in places like Hungary and Australia, where it was called the FSM Niki 650.